IndEcol/country_converter/README.rst

 ---------------

 Want to contribute?
 Great!
-Please check `CONTRIBUTING.rst`_ if you want to help to improve coco.
+Please check `CONTRIBUTING.rst`_ if you want to help to improve coco and for some pointer for how to add classifications.

 Related software